seksham/GO-Study/README.md

 By implementing the String() method, we provide a custom string representation for the Person struct.
 This is automatically used when the struct is printed or converted to a string.

-I'd be happy to modify the content to include information about `sort.Slice` and the differences between `sort.Sort` and `sort.Slice`.
-Here's an updated version:

 ### 7.3 Sorting in Go

 Go provides multiple ways to sort collections, including `sort.Sort`, `sort.Slice`, and `slices.Sort`.
 Each method has its own use cases and advantages.